mrviper9307/ViperHUD/readme.txt

 This custom HUD was put together by MrViper (Brennan) from the YouTube channel TFTools.

 Installation:
+Click the "Download Zip" button down to the right.
-Copy and paste the "ViperHUD" folder into the "custom" folder in your TF2 installation.
+Extract the "ViperHUD" folder into the "custom" folder in your TF2 installation.
 This will usually be located at C:\Program Files (x86)\Steam\SteamApps\common\Team Fortress 2\tf\custom or something very similar.

 Be sure to also install the "Gunplay", "Orbitron", and "modernpics" fonts from the "fonts" folder located in the "resource" folder.